Caricom SG wants improved intra-regional trade by 2025

 But she urged Caribbean people to get vaccinated against the virus that has killed and infected thousands of people in the region, adding that “much too many of our citizens remain unvaccinated; much too many of our children are out of school; much too many of our businesses are floundering with the resultant effect on employment”.

-She said that the pandemic has forced regional countries to bring forward the future with respect to the widespread use of information and communication technologies (ICTs).
+She said that the pandemic has forced regional countries to bring forward the future with respect to the widespread use of Information and Communication Technologies (ICT).

 “There is no doubt that to drive that development we must have the support of international partners, both countries and institutions.
 We have to continue the strong advocacy for the use of a Multi-Dimensional Vulnerability Index, as the main criterion for access to concessional financing.
 We must continue the advocacy for the simplification of the procedures to access funds ostensibly designed to assist developing countries.”